By Dr. Carrie Harvey, MD

 - Protus BM, Grauer PA, Kimbrel JM.
 Evaluation of atropine 1% ophthalmic solution administered sublingually for the management of terminal respiratory secretions.
 Am J Hosp Palliat Care.
 2013;30(4):388-392.

-PalliEM 5-Minute Consult: Nausea and Vomiting View PDF in viewer below or click here to download the PDF.PalliEM 5 minute Consult - Nausea and...
+PalliEM 5-Minute Consult: Constipation View PDF in viewer below or click here to download the PDF.PalliEM 5 Minute Consult - Constipation[dpvfw_pdf_viewer_embed pdfviewer="2555" _builder_version="4.18.0" _module_preset="default"...